MVX-star/GeoFS-Metropolitan-Light-Pollution-Scenery-System/README.md

 UTC+12
 UTC+13

+⚠️ Note: Some timezones use decimals (e.g., UTC+5.5) because real-world regions use half-hour or quarter-hour offsets.

+💡 Tip

-TIP: Turn on multiple timezones at a time to potentially see light pollution of another city on the horizon.
-It looks so cool.
-Trust me.
+Turn on multiple timezones at once to see distant cities glowing on the horizon.

-How to install addon(s) on Tampermonkey (RECOMMENDED)
+It creates a super realistic and cinematic effect.

+⚙️ Installation (Tampermonkey – Recommended)
-Step 1: Install Tampermonkey
+1. Install Tampermonkey
-Go to your browser’s extension store (Chrome Web Store, Edge Add-ons, etc.)
+Go to your browser’s extension store
 Search for Tampermonkey
-Click Install/Add to Browser
+Click Add to Browser
-You should now see the Tampermonkey icon in your toolbar
+Confirm installation

- Step 2: Find the Script on GitHub
+2. Find the Script
-Open the GitHub page that has the script
+Open this repository on GitHub
-Look for a file ending in .js (JavaScript file)
-Example: script.user.js or main.js
+Locate a .js file (example: script.user.js)
-Click on the file name
+Click the file

- Step 3: Copy the Code
+3. Copy the Code
-Once the file opens, click the “Raw” button (important!)
+Click the Raw button
-Select all the code:
-Press Ctrl + A
+Press Ctrl + A (select all)
-Copy it:
-Press Ctrl + C
+Press Ctrl + C (copy)

- Step 4: Open Tampermonkey Dashboard
+4. Open Tampermonkey
-Click the Tampermonkey icon in your browser
+Click the Tampermonkey icon
-Click “Dashboard”
+Select Dashboard
-Click “+ Create a new script.”
+Click + Create a new script

- Step 5: Paste the Code
+5. Paste the Script
-Delete the default template code inside the editor Paste your copied code:
+Delete the default template
-Press Ctrl + V
+Press Ctrl + V to paste your code

- Step 6: Save the Script
+6. Save
-Press Ctrl + S OR click File → Save
+Press Ctrl + S
-The script is now active!
+Your script is now active

- Step 7: Test It
-Go to the website the script is meant for
+7. Run the Add-on
+Open GeoFS
 Refresh the page
-The script should now run automatically
+The add-on should load automatically
+❗ Troubleshooting

-If the Script doesn’t Work
+If the script doesn’t work:

-Check if Tampermonkey is able to run Userscripts.
-You can check by opening the Manage Extensions for Tampermonkey.
+Make sure Tampermonkey is enabled
+Check that the script is turned on in the dashboard Ensure you are on the correct website
+🚀 Notes

+This is a visual-only add-on focused on atmosphere and realism.
+No impact on gameplay mechanics.